Toby Mott

-Toby Victor Mott (born 12 January 1964) is a British artist, designer, and sometime Punk historian known for his work with the Grey Organisation, an artists' collective that was active in the 1980s, and for his fashion brand Toby Pimlico.
-More recently he has become known for his Mott Collection, an archive of UK punk rock and political ephemera that includes over 1,000 posters, flyers, and fanzines.
+Toby Victor Mott (born 12 January 1964) is a British artist, designer, and sometime Punk historian recognised for co-founding the Grey Organisation, a 1980s artists' collective, and for creating the fashion brand Toby Pimlico.
+His Mott Collection, which holds more than 1,000 punk rock posters, flyers, and fanzines, has brought him renewed attention.

 Early life

 Toby Mott was born in London, son of academic Jim Mott and social worker Pam.

 He later studied art at Westminster Kingsway College where Sid Vicious of the Sex Pistols was an alumnus.
 Mott was a founder member of the ASA (Anarchist Street Army, a late 1970s organisation that caused disturbances in the Pimlico area of London).

-In the early 1980s he lived at the Carburton Street squats in Fitzrovia, a centre of artistic activity at the time – other residents included Boy George, Marilyn, Cerith Wyn Evans, Fiona Russell-Powell, and Mark Lebon.
-During this period Mott appeared in a number of films made by the British director Derek Jarman, notably The Angelic Conversation and also appearing in Gilbert & George's "Exister" pieces from 1984, currently in the Tate Collection.
+Mott lived at the Carburton Street squats in Fitzrovia during the early 1980s, sharing the space with Boy George, Marilyn, Cerith Wyn Evans, Fiona Russell-Powell, and Mark Lebon.
+He appeared in several Derek Jarman films from this era, including The Angelic Conversation and also appearing in Gilbert & George's "Exister" pieces from 1984, currently in the Tate Collection.